bioimagesuiteweb/bisweb-manual/docs/viewers.md

-## The Orthogonal Viewer Application
+## Displaying Images

 All BioImage Suite web applications share components and have a similar user interface.
-The picture below shows the `Orthogonal Viewer Tool`.
+The picture below shows the [Orthogonal Viewer Tool](https://bioimagesuiteweb.github.io/webapp/viewer.html).
 This viewer consists of a single viewer plus some controls.
 All viewers in BioImage Suite Web can display two images:

 1. The underlay "image" -- this is often the anatomical image and be loaded and saved from the `Image` Menu.
 2. The "overlay" or "objectmap" image -- this is often a functional image or a segmentation image.
 This can be loaded and saved from the `Overlay` menu.